 A paradise for foodies!

 A quite unexpected bonus of living in Qatar.
 Given the fact that expats make the most of its population, each nationality adds to the food scene of the country.
 There are restaurants here that cater to all cravings and budgets.
 From the never-ending list of Indian eateries, through delicious Thai street food, to posh Peruvian flavors.
 Qatar has it all.
 Paradoxically, though, restaurants serving local dishes are really hard to come by!

 The wealth of the country plays an important part in our lives here, too.
 Basically, whatever the government decides to do – is done in no time.
 New highway?
 No problem, done in less than a year.
 New mall?
 Sure, just give us a couple of months.
 Artificial island with a 5-star resort?
 Coming right up!
-While living in Qatar, I’d witnessed many such projects being finalized, transforming the country.
+While living in Qatar, I’ve witnessed many such projects being finalized, transforming the country.

 Cost of living.

 I know, I know.
 I’ve just mentioned that you can easily save money while working in Qatar, so what’s my problem now?
 Well, as any greedy person, I would like to retain more of the money I earn… Rents in Qatar are sky-high, even though I did notice a slight drop in the past 2 years.
-Our 4 bedroom house in a suburb costs us over $3,000 per month, excluding utilities.
-A good school for your kids can cost you anywhere from $8,000 to almost $20,000 per annum.
+A 4 bedroom house in a suburb can cost over $3,000 per month, excluding utilities.
+A good school for your kids will cost you anywhere from $8,000 to almost $20,000 per annum.
 Private medical care bills are ridiculous, and so is the cost of imported food.
 Imagine paying over $10 for a packet of organic yogurt!.
 Of course, it is all manageable, but it does take some budgeting skills to be able to live comfortably and cater for all the family needs.